 This team will work in teams to monitor the main event and outdoor areas helping to ensure a safe and secure environment for all guests and volunteers.

 The Medical Team is made up of doctors, nurses and EMTs.
 They are on site as a precaution to help if a need arises.

 Registration/Guest Check In

-This team starts working on registration in October 2018.
+This team will start working on registrations at the end of 2019.
 There are multiple opportunities to host registration tables at local special needs events.
 This team also greets and checks guests in the night of the prom.

 Volunteer Check In